jesqi/docs/docs/dir/hosted-agent-directory.md

     You cannot invite other users to your personal organization created during signing up.
 To collaborate with others, create a new organization and invite them to it.

-## Troubleshooting pushing agents to the AGNTCY Agent Directory
+## Troubleshooting pushing agents to the Outshift Agent Directory

-`Error: failed to validate access token: invalid session token` You forgot to login to your AGNTCY Agent Directory account
+`Error: failed to validate access token: invalid session token` You forgot to login to your Outshift Agent Directory account

 `Error: failed to push agent: could not receive response: rpc error: code = InvalidArgument desc = agent: invalid value in agent name`
 The “agent name” attribute in the json file does not match the organization/repository in the Hub.